LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 - **providers**: list of services that need to be injected (or using `providedIn: 'root'`)
 - **bootstrap**: the component that start the module

-The routing module could been have diclared in the main, but in order to keep everything cleaner it is better to separate it.
+The routing module could been have declared in the main, but in order to keep everything cleaner it is better to separate it.
 It contains:
 - **imports**: the Router module with a special declaration syntax